-Subject to provisions in faculty rules, a student who registers for the second, third or fourth year level of an undergraduate programme, and who has already passed all the required preceding modules of the programme concerned, may be allowed to register for a maximum of two additional modules per semester or two additional year modules, or one semester and one year module, provided that the student has ascertained that no class or examination timetable clashes are brought about thereby, and subject to the maximum number of credits for which a student may register in a given academic year as provided for in A-Rule 1.9 (A-Rule 2.3.2).
+Subject to provisions in faculty rules, a student who registers for the second, third or fourth year level of an undergraduate qualification or programme, and who has already passed all the required preceding modules of the qualification or programme concerned, may apply via the student portal to be allowed to register for a maximum of two additional modules per semester or two additional year-modules, or one semester- and one year-module from the same qualification or programme, provided that - (A-Rule 2.3.2)

+- no class or examination timetable clashes are brought about thereby, and (A-Rule 2.3.2.1) - the maximum number of credits for which a student may register in a given academic year in terms of Rule 1.8 is not exceeded.
+(A-Rule 2.3.2.2)

-A student who failed modules that form part of the formal curriculum of a programme, may not, in the following year of study, register for additional modules not required for the curriculum of the programme before the failed modules have been passed (A-Rule 2.3.4).
+A student who failed modules that form part of the formal curriculum of a qualification or programme may not in the following year of study register for additional modules, neither from the same qualification or programme, nor from another qualification or programme before the failed modules have been passed (A-Rule 2.3.4).

-HSC.1.14 REGISTRATION FOR FINAL YEAR MODULES
+HSC.1.14 REGISTRATION FOR FINAL YEAR MODULES (A-RULE 2.4)